BCV-Uniandes/ESCAPE/README.md

 ___________

+**ESCAPE** is a standardized experimental framework for multilabel antimicrobial peptide classification.
+It combines a large-scale curated dataset, a benchmark for evaluating models, and a transformer-based baseline that leverages both sequence and structural information.
+___________
 ## ESCAPE Database

-ESCAPE is an experimental framework that integrates over 80,000 peptide sequences from 27 validated repositories.
-It addresses key limitations of existing AMP resources, including data fragmentation, inconsistent annotations, and limited dataset size, by separating antimicrobial peptides from negative sequences and organizing their functional annotations into a biologically coherent multilabel hierarchy that spans antibacterial, antifungal, antiviral, and antiparasitic activities.
-The dataset comprises 21,409 experimentally validated AMPs and 60,950 non-AMPs filtered from unrelated sources.
+The **ESCAPE Dataset** integrates over 80,000 peptide sequences from 27 validated public repositories to address critical limitations in existing AMP resources, including data fragmentation, inconsistent annotations, and limited functional coverage.
+It distinguishes antimicrobial peptides from negative sequences and organizes their functional annotations into a biologically meaningful multilabel hierarchy, covering antibacterial, antifungal, antiviral, and antiparasitic activities.The dataset comprises 21,409 experimentally validated AMPs and 60,950 non-AMPs filtered from unrelated sources.